Why Every Serious Gardener Needs to Plant Yarrow

 - It is a very forgiving plant and very hardy.
 It is a good plant to put in a spot where there is little water.
 It thrives on neglect.

 Yarrow as a Green Manure

 When I first moved into my house, we had a spot in the garden that nothing would grow in.
 The soil was hard clay and not even weeds would grow there.
 We dug it over, dug in some compost, and planted the yarrow.
 I then left it alone for a year and let the herb take over.
 The soil was improved to such an extent that we now have a lush patch of garden where there was once just heavy clay.

 Yarrow is well-known for its ability to improve the soil.
-If you have a patch that needs to be improved, letting yarrow take over for a few months allow you to will reap dividends.
+If you have a patch that needs to be improved, letting yarrow take over for a few months will allow you to reap rich rewards.